 We live in a globally connected world changing at a rapid pace as demographic change and technological change, especially artificial intelligence, mean work in the future will be different from what it is right now.
 Many current jobs will no longer exist, while many new jobs will be created.
 In the midst of this, persistent "big problems" such as inequality, the climate change threat and populism are threatening our way of life, and education has consistently failed to deliver on its promise of social mobility for students from low income families.

 These realities demand visionary, value-driven leaders with the mental models, emotional intelligence, passion and courage to motivate much needed change.

 The Pathway to Purpose initiative is designed to deliver a transformative higher education experience to high-performing students from under-resourced and under-served backgrounds.
 Through substantial financial funding, a focus on experiential learning and high-impact practices such as writing-intensive courses, study abroad, internships, undergraduate research and community engagement, as well as intentionally designed and scaffolded curricular and co-curricular programming and mentoring, students will be equipped to successfully navigate their careers and the outside world while nurturing their own unique identities.

 One of the hallmarks of the P2P experience is the ability of students to take courses with their peers in a collaborative and empowering experience.
-Regardless of their major, P2P participants will take at least one cohort-based class a year, focused on the development of critical thinking skills and the habits of mind that are in high demand by employers.
-Most of these courses will be offered during the winter intersession or one of the summer sessions.
-One of these courses will be a short-term study-abroad experience.
+Regardless of their major, P2P participants take at least one cohort-based class a year, focused on the development of critical thinking skills and the habits of mind that are in high demand by employers.

-For their first year, P2P participants will also live in on-campus housing in triple-occupancy spaces.
-This requirement supports community building and cost savings.
+For their first year, P2P participants will also live in on-campus housing together.
+This requirement supports community building.

 Support and Navigation Assistance